-Cape Town has a sophisticated, diverse and dynamic economy, and is a regional hub for entrepreneurship and innovation.
+Cape Town's dynamic economy is an African business hub for entrepreneurship and innovation.

 The city is digitally connected, offers a favourable lifestyle, sound infrastructure, a skilled and energetic workforce, four top universities and two globally recognised business schools.
 The world-class central business district is a safe, bustling centre of commerce and retail activity.

 Cape Town’s economy is the second largest municipal economy in South Africa and the second most important contributor to national employment.

 - the second busiest container port in SA and the second busiest airport in SA;